o2346/pde/README.md

   * VMware Workstation Player and VirtualBox are supported
   * Hypervisor detection.
 Automatically find witch virtualization software provides current OS then run appropreate script

-* Some other tasks expected to be included in provisioner but still in progress, is indicated in [TODO-list](#todo)
+* Some other tasks expected to be included in provisioner but still in progress, are indicated in [TODO-list](#todo)

 ## Usase